John W. Barfield

 The Bartech Group, which was founded by Barfield, is a workforce management and staff provider, headquartered in Livonia, Michigan, United States, with international operations in Mississauga, Ontario, Canada and the United Kingdom.

 Barfield died of natural causes in his home in Ann Arbor on January 2, 2018.

+Personal life

+Barfield and his wife had six children and resided in Ann Arbor, Michigan.